apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrade.md

 3. Navigate to the directory where you put the downloaded source above, using a unix like terminal: Terminal.app, Bash, Cygwin, etc.

-4. Create a new project, as described in BlackBerry Development Guide.
+4. Create a new project, as described in BlackBerry Shell Tool Guide.
 You need the assets from this new project.

 5. Copy the `www/cordova-2.7.0.js` file from the new project into the `www` directory, and delete the `www/cordova-2.6.0.js` file.